altbet/multi-mn-script/README.md

 ## Examples for typical script invocation

 These are only a couple of examples for typical setups.
-Check my [easy step-by-step guide for [vultr](/docs/masternode_vps.md) that will guide you through the hardest parts.
+Check our [easy step-by-step guide for [Vultr](/docs/vultr-masternode_vps.md) that will guide you through the hardest parts.

 **Install & configure 4 ABET masternodes (IPV6):**